-If You Currently or Previously Owned, Purchased, or Leased Certain Toyota, Lexus, or Scion Vehicles, You Could Get Benefits from a Class Action Settlement.
+If You Currently or Previously Owned, Purchased, or Leased Certain Toyota, Lexus Vehicles, You Could Get Benefits from a Class Action Settlement.

 There is a proposed settlement in a class action lawsuit against Toyota Motor Corp. and Toyota Motor Sales, U.S.A., Inc. (“Toyota”) concerning certain vehicles with electronic throttle control systems (“ETCS”).
 Those included in the settlement have legal rights and options and deadlines by which they must exercise them.